 Software as a service is an incredibly competitive market when it comes to search engine optimization.
 Over the last half-decade, the SaaS space has exploded and, thanks to all that growth, the fight for high keyword rankings is a brutal one.
 So what SEO strategies can your SaaS company use to stand out against the competition?

-One SEO strategy your SaaS company can use is to focus on less competitive keywords or more specific long-tail keywords that will help you find high search rates at low competition.
-This isn’t a cutting-edge SEO strategy, it’s a pretty basic one, but it still works, which is why it’s still being used.
+Utilize the topic cluster model for your SEO strategy.
+While keywords are the central nervous system of any decent SEO strategy, they’re not the answer to dominating search.
 Using software like SEM Rush, Ahrefs or even just Google AdWords’ Auction Insights, you can compare and contrast relevant keywords’ search volume versus how competitive the fight for that search term is.
-By focusing on keywords that have medium-to-low competition but decent search volume, you can optimize your site to attract the right potential customers without being outbid by competitors with deeper pockets.
+Identify a series of high-level topics that may be more competitive with these terms and then identify clusters of keywords that fit into subtopics under each higher level topic.
+By focusing on keywords that have medium-to-low competition but decent search volume, you can optimize your site to attract the right potential customers without being squashed by competitors that have more page authority than you.

-For example, if you’re an accounting software company, “accounting software” is probably going to put you up against companies with bigger pockets like Quickbooks and Xero.
+For example, if you’re an accounting software company, “accounting software” is probably going to put you up against companies with bigger marketing budgets and higher domain authority like Quickbooks and Xero.
 But using flanking terms with similar meanings like “budgeting software” still gets you traffic without the high-budget competition.
 Getting even more specific with search terms like “home budgeting software” will help you lower competition—and target your ideal customers—more effectively.

 Optimizing for Lead Conversion, Not Search Engines